 One of the most basic safeguards against information leaks are the passwords used by employees and customers to access information online.
 But developing secure passwords that are difficult for hackers to crack, yet simple enough for users to remember has been an ongoing problem.

 The passwords we originally used, when it first became common to store sensitive information on the web, were easily cracked.
 To make them easy to remember, users created passwords like ‘password’, and it didn’t take very long for hackers to figure out how to get past them.

 In 2003, the National Institute of Standards and Technology (NIST) recommended that, instead of easily-guessed words, passwords should be random strings of keyboard characters combining upper- and lower-case characters and symbols.
 Something like this: Ty5^&bb01Z.

-But, again, the need to be able to remember passwords forced users to adapt the policy in easy to remember ways, and the idea of substituting ‘random’ characters in regular words was born.
-But the problem was, those ‘random’ characters soon became less ‘random’ as people substituted similar characters for letters in easier to remember words.
+But, again, the need to be able to remember passwords forced users to adopt the policy in easy to remember ways.
+And the idea of substituting ‘random’ characters in regular words was born.
+But the problem was.
+Those ‘random’ characters soon became less ‘random’ as people substituted similar characters for letters in easier to remember words.
 That ended up producing passwords like this: P@$$w0rd.

-Again, that style of password was soon busted.
+Again, that style of the password was soon busted.